davidwuest/wgslirp/README.md

 ## Overview

 This router combines WireGuard VPN with a userspace networking implementation to provide efficient, secure, container-friendly routing.
-It uses a slirp-style approach to handle TCP, UDP, and ICMP traffic between WireGuard tunnels and the host network.
+It uses a slirp-style approach to handle TCP, UDP, and ICMP (when running with CAP_NET_RAW) traffic between WireGuard tunnels and the host network.

 ### Key Features